DocLens: Multi-aspect Fine-grained Evaluation for Medical Text Generation: Experiments

-The results show that the GPT-4-based metric has a substantially higher correlation with human than all other metrics.
-Notably, ROUGE-L and MEDCON have negative correlation scores with human.
-This is because when there is little or no lexical overlap between the output and reference, ROUGE-L and MEDCON fail to measure their semantic similarity.
-An example is shown in \Cref{tab:case_rouge}.

-We observe several patterns in the cases where GPT-4 and TRUE disagree: (1) the output only partially entails the subclaim.
-As shown in \autoref{tab:case_TRUE}, output 2 states ``grade 2/6 systolic ejection murmur'', which covers the first half of claim 2 but omits the details that the murmur is unchanged.
-TRUE wrongly considers this claim as ``fully supported''.
-We also observe disagreement when (2) the reference/subclaim contains redundant information.
-An example is claim 1 in \autoref{tab:case_TRUE}, where ``lungs are clear bilaterally'' already means the lungs have ``no wheezes, rales, or rhonch''.
-Hence, ``lungs: clear bilaterally'' in output 1 can fully support this claim, which is misjudged by TRUE.
-Another pattern is (3) the output has a special format, such as lists or bullet points.
-This is probably because TRUE is trained on standard text corpora with complete sentences, while bullet points often contain concise, fragmented information.

-\start{Agreement with Human Preferences} \autoref{fig:subj_preference} shows agreement between metrics and human subjective preference over pairs of model outputs.
-Human preferences are majority votes over three evaluators.
-The GPT-4-based metric agrees with human in around 75\% cases, substantially higher than other evaluation metrics.

-We closely inspect the rest of cases where human disagrees with GPT-4, and find that in most of these cases, the output pair receive the same entailment score from GPT-4.
-The reasons that human subjectively prefers one over the other include better structurality, compactness, and readability, which are beyond the scope of factuality (as shown in \Cref{tab:case}).
-This indicates the need for developing metrics that better correlate with human subjective preferences.
-We leave it for future exploration.
+\start{\modelname vs. existing metrics} \autoref{tab:human_spearman} shows the Spearman ($\rho$) and Kendal-$\tau$ correlations between metrics and medical experts and \autoref{fig:subj_preference} shows the agreement with human subjective preference.
+Results show that in both experiments, claim recall (GPT-4) has a substantially better alignment with human than Rouge-L and MEDCON, which typically misjudges the cases where the system output and the reference have little or no lexical overlap.
+An example is shown in \autoref{tab:case_rouge}.